oh-security/security-decision-engine/README.md

 This system **never executes actions**.
 All outputs are **non-binding recommendations**.
-Customers remain fully responsible for any execution or remediation.
+Customers remain fully responsible for any downstream execution or remediation activities.

 This engine:
 - evaluates findings against explicit policies